-negativeAutomotive gross profit was a loss of $(59) million in Q4 2025, compared to a profit of $110 million in Q4 2024.
+negativeAutomotive segment gross profit loss was $(62) million compared to a gross profit of $92 million in the prior year quarter.

 negativeMargin expansion indicates improving profitability and operational efficiency.
 Measured in basis points (bps): 100 bps = 1.0%.